Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 The retrieval cue made the new learning accessible.
 A phrase that allows the client to retrieve the new association when the obsession returns in daily life.

 The protocol is the same for every OCD subtype because the engine is the same.
-The functional analysis is different for every client because the content is different.
+The functional analysis varies for each client because the content differs.
 Both are required, and both must be done with skill.

 If you are a client reading this, you may be coming from one of two places.

-First possibility: you have done ERP before and it did not work, or it worked only partially.
-What may have happened is one of the patterns described in this article — habituation-focused protocol that produced fragile context-specific learning, exposures that missed your covert compulsions because no one did the functional analysis, exposure work that lacked the variability needed for generalized learning, or treatment that targeted the surface obsession content without engaging the specific feared consequence that was the actual mechanism.
+First possibility: you have worked with ERP before, and it either did not work or only worked partially.
+What may have happened is one of the patterns described in this article: a habituation-focused protocol that produced fragile context-specific learning, exposures that missed your covert compulsions because no one did the functional analysis, exposure work that lacked the variability needed for generalized learning, or treatment that targeted the surface obsession content without engaging the specific feared consequence that was the actual mechanism.
 None of this is your fault.
 You were not treatment-resistant.
 You were treated with an incomplete framework.

 The treatment principles are: